The History of Reflexology: From Ancient Roots to Modern Spa

 • Use pressure to stimulate reflex points

-• Support natural balance
+• Support the body’s natural balance

 • Promote circulation and relaxation